 The valleys of Mai Hich and Ban Buoc

-As beautiful as the Mai Chau valley, the rice valleys of Mai Hich and Ban Buoc have the advantage of being less touristic.
-Here again, the small villages of the Thai and Muong ethnic groups hide in a beautiful setting, in the vegetal jumble of lataniers, bamboos and banana trees.
+As beautiful as the Mai Chau valley, the rice valleys of Mai Hich and Ban Buoc have the advantage of being less touristy.
+Here again, the small villages of the Thai and Muong ethnic groups hide in a beautiful setting, in the vegetal jumble of lataniers, bamboo and banana trees.
 Numerous bicycle and walking tours are proposed to discover these green oasis valleys where agricultural traditions are perpetuated.
-One crosses there the farmers going to the fields, accompanied by their devoted water buffalo, others take their ducks to go paddling in the flooded rice fields where the rice has been cut or the smiling schoolchildren, happy to meet travelers.
+One crosses the farmers there going to the fields, accompanied by their devoted water buffalo, others taking their ducks to go paddling in the flooded rice fields where the rice has been cut; or the smiling schoolchildren, happy to just meet travellers.

 Enjoy an unforgettable homestay experience

 Although there are several establishments offering you to sleep in excellent conditions of comfort in Mai Chau, we advise you to sleep in a local's house for an unforgettable experience.
 White Thais are known for their extreme kindness and hospitality.
 And even if you lose terms of comfort, it is a real pleasure to share one or two nights with the people in their typical beautiful wooden house on stilts.
 In the evening, you can give the family a hand in preparing the dinner which is always a convivial moment.
 It will be the occasion to taste some local specialities such as sticky rice, grilled buffalo meat or fish with aromatic herbs.
 Usually days at the home end with traditional songs and dances from the graceful white Thai women.